randara/PhoneCallCenter/readme.md

 Sample scenario using FutureTask and thread-safe.

-* PhoneCallCenter: Main app, generates and starts execution a random list of PhoneCalls and check with PhoneCallManager if those calls took place.
+* PhoneCallCenter: Main app, generates and starts execution of a random list of PhoneCalls and checks with PhoneCallManager if those calls took place.

 * PhoneCallManager: In charge of PhoneCallRecords.
 Record the fact that a phone call happened and return whether a phone call has happened.